-The controller also uses fixed power regulation when ramping up the power of a genset (increasing the load), or when ramping down the power of a genset (decreasing the load).
+The controller also uses power regulation when ramping up the power to a genset (increasing the load), or ramping down the power of a genset (decreasing the load).

-If multiple gensets are connected to the same busbar section, the controller can regulate its genset to provide fixed power.
+If multiple gensets are connected to the same busbar section, a GENSET controller can regulate the power from its genset.
 Connected gensets automatically run at the same engine speed.
-Therefore, decreasing the fuel to the genset automatically decreases the power that it provides, and increases the load on the other power generating equipment.
-Increasing the fuel to the genset automatically increases the power that it provides, and decreases the load on the other power generating equipment.
+Therefore, decreasing the fuel to one genset automatically increases the active power from the other genset.